Updated on May 31 at 8 a.m.

 Here is how the gun violence epidemic is affecting The Temple News’ coverage zone, which includes the area between 18th, Dauphin, 9th and Jefferson Streets.

-As of Sept.
-20, 18 shooting victims have been reported within The Temple News’ coverage zone this year, one of whom received fatal injuries.
+As of Jan.
+20, 22 shooting victims have been reported within The Temple News’ coverage zone this year, three of whom received fatal injuries.

 Emergency and Non-Emergency Resources